280north/narwhal/docs/browser-deployment.md

     var server = require("narwhal/server");
     app = server.App(app, options);
     ...

+Wherever you install this App on your request routing, the app will intercept any requests on the "/javascript" path.
+Otherwise, the application tracks the `env.SCRIPT_NAME` at that point in the request router so it can construct URL's for the modules.
+The "/javascript" path is configurable.

+    app = server.App(app, {
+        "path": "/.js"
+    });

 The most simple use case embeds a loader that will asynchronously load your main module and its transitive dependencies and then "require" the main module.